 The Butler's Rangers were a group of eight companies of men who fought for the Crown during the American Revolutionary War.
-The Rangers were formed by Lieutenant Colonel John Butler and were composed of Loyalists, mainly from the Mohawk Valley (in present day New York), who came to Canada fleeing the imprisonment and persecution inflicted by the American Rebels.
+The Rangers were formed by Lieutenant Colonel John Butler and were composed of Loyalists, mainly from the Mohawk Valley (in present day State of New York), who came to Canada to flee the imprisonment and persecution inflicted by the American Rebels.
 The Butler's Rangers were a courageous band of men who were seldom beaten, and it was widely acknowledged that for "steadiness, bravery, and allegiance they were not to be excelled."
 Often they inflicted numerous casualties on their enemy while losing only a few men themselves, and were so skilled that the enemy scarcely knew of their presence until they were attacked.

 , by Sir William Johnson, superintendent of the Northern Indians.
-As a result of his intimate knowledge of several Indian languages, Butler served as Sir Johnson's interpreter and accompanied him on a number of campaigns during the French and Indian War (also known as the 7 Years War).
+As a result of his intimate knowledge of several Indigenous languages, Butler served as Sir Johnson's interpreter and accompanied him on various campaigns during the French and Indian War (also known as the 7 Years War).
 Prior to the Revolutionary War, Butler had already distinguished himself in a number of military engagements.

 In 1776, Johnson went to New York to serve under Sir William Howe, and Claus went to England.
 In their absences, John Butler was appointed Deputy Superintendent by Sir Guy Carleton, an appointment which led to bitter animosity between Butler and Claus.
-In his attempts to secure Indian support, Butler met with only mixed success.
-He had the support of the Mohawk and some Senecas and Cayugas, but the Iroquois remained neutral and refused to support the Loyalist side.
+In his attempts to secure Indigenous support, Butler met with only mixed success.
+He had the support of the Mohawk and some Senecas and Cayugas, but other Iroquois remained neutral and refused to support the Loyalist side.

 During the summer of 1777, Butler requested and was given permission to raise a battalion of rangers — eight companies, each consisting of one Captain, one Lieutenant, three Sergeants, three Corporals and fifty privates.
-Of these eight companies, two were to be composed of individuals knowing Indian languages and familiar with their customs and war practices; the remaining six would be people acquainted with the woods.
+Of these eight companies, two were to be composed of individuals knowing Indigenous languages and familiar with their customs and war practices; the remaining six would be people acquainted with the woods.
 By the middle of December, 1777, Butler had filled his first company of Rangers.
 On May 2nd, 1778, Butler's Rangers and a number of Indians, began a march from Niagara to recruit men from the Mohawk Valley.
 They attracted many Loyalists, and the entire battalion was quickly filled.
 The Rangers wore uniforms of dark green cloth trimmed with scarlet.
 They had low flat caps with a brass plate in front bearing a G. R. encircled by the words "Butler's Rangers."
-The Rangers continued to play an important role throughout the American Revolution, carrying out a number of raids against the American Rebels, from Fort Niagara and Fort Detroit.
+The Rangers continued to play an important role throughout the American Revolution, carrying out raids against the American Rebels, from Fort Niagara and Fort Detroit.
 Butler suggested that communities be developed for the Rangers and their families who were living around the Forts, and in the latter part of 1780, the first settlements were planned for the Rangers and other Loyalists who had been arriving in the area since the beginning of the Revolution.